wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

  This shows the overall throughput of your current Streaming Integrator deployment.

-### Purpose
+**Purpose**

 To monitor the overall throughput and evaluate it against other statistics such as the system load average, memory used, the number of Siddhi applications deployed in the system etc.

+!!! tip "Recommended action"
+    Determine whether the overall throughput of your Streaming Integrator server is sufficient based on the system resources allocated, and identify ways in which you can improve it (e.g., reducing Siddhi elements that are deployed, but do not generate a sufficient throughput, making adjustments to the system resources allocated. etc.)

 ## System Load Average